pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 ### Add routes to the angular app

-If you're adding an entirely new page to Loomio, you'll need to add a route in order to allow us to navigate to your new page properly.
+If you're adding an entirely new page to Diehard_Fund, you'll need to add a route in order to allow us to navigate to your new page properly.
 To do this, use the `use_client_route` command

 ```ruby